Jobcentre Plus: Popular culture

 The Jobcentre Plus service (and its forerunners the Social Security office, Unemployment Benefit office and Jobcentre/Labour Exchange) have featured in all forms of popular culture, often depicted in a general way to suggest poverty or unemployment.
 In the 1980s in particular, the Social Security office was frequently used as shorthand for the British recession.

 Dramatic representations have included the sitcoms Hancock's Half Hour, Whatever Happened To The Likely Lads, Some Mothers Do 'Ave 'Em, Shelley, George and Mildred, Bread, Rab C. Nesbitt, the drama series Boys from the Blackstuff and the films Hot Enough for June, Made in Britain, The Full Monty and I, Daniel Blake.

 In the black comedy series The League of Gentlemen, a recurring character is Pauline Campbell-Jones (played by Steve Pemberton), the demented leader of a Restart course for a group of unemployed people.

 The ITV sitcom The Job Lot, starring Russell Tovey and Sarah Hadland, was set in a busy West Midlands job centre.
 The series was produced by Big Talk Productions and written by Claire Downes, Stuart Lane and Ian Jarvis.

 Love on the Dole is a novel by Walter Greenwood, about working class poverty in 1930s northern England.
 It has been made into both a play and film.

 British reggae band UB40 are named after the paper form with the same name (Unemployment Benefit, form 40) that was used to apply for unemployment benefit.

-Winding-up of Jobcentre Plus

-Jobcentre Plus as an executive agency ceased to exist as of 4 October 2011.
-Services offered by Jobcentre Plus are now offered directly by the Department for Work and Pensions.
-Although the Jobcentre Plus corporate brand remains in place at the present time, it functions only as a public brand of the Department, rather than a separate entity.